CynicalJoe/minishell/README.md

 need struct for the redir fds and back up each command has its own struct and they are connected through a linked list.
-Each command is linked to a t_redir struct for the fds. each command has its own pipe[2] array to conserve the fds.
+Each command is linked to a t_redir struct for the fds. each redir struct has 2 element: backup fd and new replaced fd.ß each command has its own pipe[2] array to conserve the fds.

+Piping reworked for the structs and consistency through the different levels of the executable.
+Need to work on redirections for files.